davecheney/pub/README.md

 ## Contributions

-m is open source, but not open for contributions at the moment.
+m is open source, but not open for contributions.
 That may change in the future, but at the moment please do not send pull requests.
 Thank you in advance for your understanding.